-A common application of an optoisolator is in a specialized modem that allows a computer to be connected to a telephone line without risk of damage from electrical transients (also called "surges" or "spikes").
-Two optoisolators are employed in the analog section of the device: one for upstream signals and the other for downstream signals.
-If a transient occurs on the telephone line (and these are common), the computer will be unaffected because the optical gap does not conduct electric current.
-For this reason, modems that use optoisolators provide superior protection against transients compared with modems incorporating electrical surge suppressors alone.
-(An electrical surge suppressor should be installed between the optoisolator and the telephone line for optimum protection.)
+Although no longer common, where modems are used to connect to telephone lines, the use of optoisolators allows a computer to be connected to a telephone line without risk of damage from electrical surges or spikes.
+In this case, two optoisolators are employed in the analog section of the device: one for upstream signals and the other for downstream signals.
+If a surge occurs on the telephone line, the computer will be unaffected because the optical gap does not conduct electric current.